There are many different types of depression. The condition can be classified as mild, moderate or severe, depending on your symptoms.

 - Moderate depression.
-This has a significant impact on your daily life and you may have more symptoms than people with mild depression.
+This has a considerable impact on your daily life and you may have more symptoms than people with mild depression.

 - Bipolar affective disorder.
-This is also known as manic depression or just bipolar disorder.
-This condition causes mood swings.
-Your mood may vary from excitement and elation (mania) to despair and lethargy.
-In the mania phase, you may also do things that seem illogical to others.
+This is also known as manic depression or just bipolar disorder and causes mood swings.
+Your mood may vary from excitement and elation (mania) to despair and feeling lethargic.
+In the mania phase, you may also do things that other people find illogical.

 - Seasonal affective disorder (SAD).
 This is a type of depression that may affect you during the autumn and winter months.
-This may be due to a lack of sunlight as daylight hours become shorter.
+This may be because of the lack of sunlight as daylight hours become shorter.

 - Postnatal depression.
-This may develop two to three weeks after childbirth and can last for months or even years.
-One in 10 mothers experience postnatal depression and may have problems sleeping, panic attacks or an intense fear of dying.
+This may develop any time between two weeks and two years after childbirth.
+One in 10 mothers get postnatal depression and may have problems sleeping, panic attacks or an intense fear of dying.

 - a loss of interest in the things you usually enjoy doing